Rubidium: rubidium hydroxide

 It is formed by dissolving any of the rubidium oxides in water, followed by recrystallization.
 For instance:

 It seems to crystallize as the hydrate.

-What follows is the calculated isotope pattern for the RbOH unit with the most intense ion set to 100%.
+THe chart below shows the calculated isotope pattern for the formula RbOH with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.